singhnupur1981/SalesPerformance-Tracker/README.md

 The **Sales Performance Tracker** is an Excel-based tool with formulas, macros, and dashboards designed to measure sales against targets.

 - ✅ Automates performance calculations (% to Target)
-- 📊 Provides summaries by region and salesperson
+- 📊 Provides Sales PErformance summaries to show the distribution by performance, performance breakdown, Top performer, Top Region and Lowest perormer, Average% to Target and Region Analysis.
 - 📈 Includes an interactive dashboard for quick insights
-- ⚙️ Customizable thresholds through settings
+- ⚙️ Settings page to send emails to individual sales person or their cumulative performance to managers.
 - 🔄 Macros for refreshing data and visuals

 This tracker helps teams monitor sales activity, identify gaps, and make data-driven decisions efficiently.